mathletedev/notebook/historical_literature/social issues/Sources.md

 ## AI is not all killer robots.
 It is far more dangerous

 ```
-Martin, U. (2022, September 21). _Ai is not all killer robots. it is far more dangerous - professor_.
+Martin, U. (2022, September 21). _Ai is not all killer robots. it is far more dangerous_.
 University of Oxford.
 Retrieved January 24, 2023, from https://www.ox.ac.uk/news/features/ai-not-all-killer-robots-it-far-more-dangerous-professor-ursula-martin
 ```

 > Victor Frankenstein played God, she says, and Mary Shelley’s manuscript still has the power to shock.
 In the exhibition, it is open at the page where 'by the glimmer of the half-extinguished light' Frankenstein sees for the first time 'the dull yellow eye' of the creature he has created in his laboratory.